Nissan e-4orce demo: Why electric-car AWD benefits more than performance and traction

 The e-4orce test car doesn’t allow any more regenerative braking—both motors together—than the front-wheel-drive Leaf Plus, but it does shift a lot more of the regen to the rear wheels to quell body motions for passengers and keep the body level and stable.

-According to Jonathan Ratliffe, Nissan’s senior manager of Zero Emission Vehicle Engineering at Nissan Motor Corporation, Nissan gets a lot of requests to make its e-Pedal brake-regeneration system stronger, but such a system wouldn’t be so tolerable to passengers in the front-wheel-drive Leaf.
+According to Jonathon Ratliffe, Nissan’s senior manager of Zero Emission Vehicle Engineering at Nissan Motor Corporation, Nissan gets a lot of requests to make its e-Pedal brake-regeneration system stronger, but such a system wouldn’t be so tolerable to passengers in the front-wheel-drive Leaf.
 In a future application with e-4orce, that might be possible, he hinted.

 Nissan Leaf e-Force - Las Vegas, January 2020